StefanoChiodino/artist-average-word-counter/README.md

 # Run

-Run `python3 src/artist_average_word_counter.py "artist name"`.
+Run `python3 src/artist_average_word_counter.py "metallica"`.
 You can add the `-i`/`--interactive` flag to force interactive mode to pick an artist instead of best match.

 Get help on the CLI with `python3 src/artist_average_word_counter.py --help`.